datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 ### Sort BAM file by coordinates

 Next we sort the BAM file using the `sort` command from `samtools`.
-Note that as second parameter, we give the filename of the desired output file *without* the `.bam` part.
-This depends on the version of `samtools` you are running!
-Today we are using `samtools version Version: 0.1.19-96b5f2294a`:
+Note that as second parameter, we give the filename of the desired output file *without* the `.bam` part:

 ~~~
 $ samtools sort results/bam/SRR097977.aligned.bam results/bam/SRR097977.aligned.sorted